 Few Lawyers Can Help if You Fail a Blood Test

 The truth of the matter is that less than 1% of lawyers are skilled enough to win a DWI case if you’ve failed a blood test.
-It’s one reason lawyers recommend that you avoid blood tests entirely.
+This is one reason lawyers recommend that you avoid blood tests entirely.

 As a trial attorney focusing on complicated DWI cases, Mark Thiessen is one of the few attorneys trial-tested and proven in this area of the law.
 Not only does he know constitutional and DWI law inside and out, but he understands the scientific and technical aspects of these cases better than the experts.
-Mark Thiessen has won three blood test trials where the blood comes in to evidence and the jury returns a verdict of Not Guilty (.022, 0.19 and 0.09).
+Mark Thiessen has won countless DWI trials where blood test evidence was not suppressed, where the jury returned a verdict of Not Guilty (from 0.06 up to 0.29).
 Anyone can win a trial with the blood suppressed.
 You need an attorney who can win with the blood coming in.